 It is recommended you seek medical help when you present any of the following:

-- Bruises appear easily on your skin, by hitting a sofa, or on the corner of a table, for example;
+- Bruises appear easily on your skin, like from lightly hitting a padded sofa corner

-- In cases where the bruises appear and disappear from one day to the next.
+- When bruises appear and disappear from one day to the next.

 If the bruise causes severe pain or if there is another sign that blood circulation has changed in the region, such as swelling of the affected limb or severe redness, you should also go to the hospital to rule out other more serious problems such as thrombosis.